domoszlai/juicy-gcode/README.md

 ## Overview

-Juicy-gcode is a configurable SVG to G-code converter that approximates bezier curves with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting.
+Juicy-gcode is a configurable SVG to G-code converter that approximates bezier curves based on your needs:
+- with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting: bezier curves are approximated with arcs ([G2, G3 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [G1 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
+- with linear approximation when arcs are not supported by your firmware: bezier curves are approximated with line segments ([G0, G1 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [not smooth](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types), and the generated gcode is usually significantly larger
+- with cubic bezier curves if your firmware supports it: some firmwares (e.g. [Marlin](https://marlinfw.org/docs/gcode/G005.html)) can handle bezier curves directly ([G5 command](https://marlinfw.org/meta/gcode/)), the result is [G2 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)

 ## Installation